puganinithepug/AI-Powered_Decision-Making/README.md

 - Early Game Minimax Late Game MCTS Agent
 - Minimax Transposition Table and Zobrist

-_For detailed analysis of each agent's behavior and performance, refer to the Game Playing AI Agent - Optimized Decision-Making Techniques paper._
+_For detailed analysis of each agent's behavior and performance, refer to the "Game Playing AI Agent: Optimized Decision-Making Techniques" paper._

 **General Overview of Agents**

 - All agent versions developed by the team consistently outperformed both random agent and Greedy Corners agent (default agents).
 - All versions used heuristics which included the heuristics of the Greedy Corners agent, with additional specifications for improved performance.
-- The primary focus during development was not on outperforming default agents, but rather on improving the efficiency of execution, ie minimizing the turn out time per decision (keeping it consistently under 2 seconds).
+- The primary challenge during development was not ensuring that the Student agent outperforms default agents, but rather on improving the efficiency of execution - minimizing turn out time per decision (keeping it consistently under 2 seconds).

-The best performing agent implemented a hybrid approach, combining Minimax optimized with alpha-beta pruning, iterative deepening, and a transposition table using Zobrist hashing - the key component for consistently timely decisions.
+The best performing agent implemented a hybrid approach, combining Minimax optimized with alpha-beta pruning, iterative deepening, and a transposition table using Zobrist hashing.

-- The **alpha-beta pruning** reduced the search space by preemptively eliminating branches that do not change the outcome.
-This effectively reduces noise and allowing the agent to focus on proactive decision-making.
+- **Alpha-beta pruning** reduced the search space by preemptively eliminating branches that do not change the outcome.
+This effectively reduced noise, allowing the agent to focus on proactive decision-making.
-- **Iterative deepening** is a search algorithm that incrementally increases search depth ensuring that search time is within the 2 second deliberation limit.
+- **Iterative deepening** is a search algorithm incrementally increases search depth, thus putting a reasonable restriction on search time - ensuring that decision-making is within the 2 second limit.
-- The **transposition table with Zobrist hashing** is an optimization which prevents the agent from repeating previously explored board positions, thus increasing efficiency of decision-making.
+- The **transposition table with Zobrist hashing** is an optimization which prevents the agent from repeating previously explored board positions, thus increasing the efficiency of decision-making and reducing suboptimal behavior.

 ## Setup